 Every Bernedoodle puppy has a different coat.
-Majority of them have wavy coats that shed very minimally.
+The majority of them have wavy coats that shed very minimally.

 Most people who are allergic to dog dander will be okay having a Bernedoodle pet because of its wavy coat.

-It’s very rare that you will see a straight-coated Bernedoodle puppy.
+You will rarely see a straight-coated Bernedoodle puppy.
 The straighter the coat, the more it will shed, and the more it will be unsuitable for people suffering from allergies.

 Bernedoodles puppies that have a curly coat are much like the Poodle parent that does not shed.

 How Big is a Full-Grown Bernedoodle?

 Bernedoodle puppies grow to different sizes, depending on their parents, but female Bernedoodles are usually smaller.

 Standard Bernedoodle will generally weigh 50 lbs and up, and approximately 23-29 inches at the shoulder.
 Most Standard Bernadoodles fall under the 70 to 90 lb. category.